A Home Energy Assessment is a comprehensive evaluation of your home's energy efficiency and consumption.

 This imaging technique is a powerful and noninvasive means of monitoring and diagnosing the condition of buildings.
 IR inspections can provide immediate documentation of as-built & post-restoration conditions, post-damaged material assessment, energy inefficiency, and electrical problems.
 Typically, moisture on building materials will evaporate and cool by as much as 39 degrees Fahrenheit.
 A wet spot (when observed with an infrared camera) is clearly visible as a distinct cool spot.

-Thermal Scan will locate gaps between building materials such as siding to the foundation, window frame to window, facia to brick, and more.
+Thermal Imaging Scan will locate gaps between building materials such as siding to the foundation, window frame to window, facia to brick, and more.
 These gaps are unintentional, treatable, and highly impactful in reducing drafts, air quality control issues, uncomfortable rooms, higher than neighbors heating and cooling costs, and more.

 Thermal Scan targets the exact location of air intake from the exterior and recommends a treatment solution for exterior sealing.
 We can prioritize treatment, and create an action plan with prices and individual line items for treatment.
-Some items can be performed by our attic insulation team, while others require a handyman, painter, siding contractor, or another specialist in the respected field.

 The auditor will locate unintentional air leakage and provide a solution.
 There are many variables to air sealing, both interior and exterior products, and application methods.
 For example, if the floors are wood and the trim is white ( common decorating style 2010- present) clear caulk will be used on that seam, while the seam between the base shoe and base trim will be white caulk.

-Air Leakage Detection= Air Leakage Reduction Plan
+Air Leakage Detection = Air Leakage Reduction Plan

 An energy audit generally consists of air leakage detection and identification, insulation evaluation, house heating system evaluation, water heating evaluation, appliance evaluation, computer and electronics evaluation, doors and windows, evaluation, lighting evaluation, personal habits, blower door test for CFM and ACH, and a summary report.